ycheng11065/2023-python-snake/README.md

 > The visual tree at depth 2

 # Technology used
- - Coded with Python 3, libraries such as Matplotlib and Networkx were used for creating the visual decision tree
+ - Coded with Python, libraries such as Matplotlib and Networkx were used for creating the visual decision tree
  - Deployed using DigitalOcean